 If you need to change any appointment (treatment, office visits, etc.), you must do it at least 24-hours before the appointment starts.
 If you are late or miss an appointment, you might get a sanction.

 SANCTIONS COULD INCLUDE:

+- ★ Daily planning assignment ★ Jail

+- ✗ Increased probation supervision

-- X Daily planning assignment - 🗙 Jail - $\boldsymbol{\mathsf{X}}$ Other, as decided by the Judge with Team input - X Increased probation supervisionX Community service
+✗ Other, as decided by the Judge with Team input

+- × Community service

 ★ Be honest and try in treatment